 Cambridge, MA 02139

-Families interested in setting up a payment plan for their final balance should contact Karen Sutton, Operations Manager for details at 617-945-7716.
-Payment plans must be set up by March 15, 2016.
-Please be aware that final payment under any payment plan must be received by May 20, 2016.
+Families interested in setting up a payment plan for their final balance should contact Karen Sutton, Director of Operations for details at 617-945-7716.
+Payment plans must be set up by March 15, 2017.
+Please be aware that final payment under any payment plan must be received by May 15, 2017.

-We provide limited financial aid for our Summer Day Program on a need basis.
-If you are interested in receiving more information about financial aid for our Summer Day Program, please contact us at firstname.lastname@example.org with “Summer Day Program Financial Aid” in the main subject line.
+We provide limited financial aid for our Summer Residential Program on a need basis.
+If you are interested in receiving more information about financial aid for our Summer Residential Program, please contact us at email@example.com with “Summer Residential Program Financial Aid” in the main subject line.

-Participants in NuVu’s Summer Residential Program will live in the 4-star and conveniently located Hyatt Regency Hotel in Cambridge located near MIT’s campus along the scenic Charles River.
-A complimentary shuttle service is available daily and will take students within a 5-minute walk from NuVu.
-Students will share a double occupancy room with other high school students enrolled in the Summer Residential Program.
-Students will have the support of a full administrative and residential staff with Residential Assistants (RAs) assigned to groups of approximately 6 to 10 students.
+Participants in NuVu’s Summer Residential Program will live in a 4-star and conveniently located hotel in Cambridge located near MIT’s campus along the scenic Charles River.
+Students will share a double occupancy room with another high school student enrolled in the Summer Residential Program.
+Students will have the support of a full administrative and residential staff with Residential Assistants (RAs) assigned to groups of approximately 8 to 10 students, with 24 hour supervision.

 NuVu The Innovation School